Ahmed-Ez/Insta-Chat-App/README.md

 1- Separate consumer worker that takes MQ message into it's own application in a separate container, As I consider it a separate service.

-2- I thought about using token and number to as foreign keys in the relations to make it easier to join the table , , However that would make ids obsolete.
+2- I thought about using token and number in the relations to make it easier to join the tables and read from them, However that would make ids obsolete.

 3- Improve overall project structure and separate some logic from the controllers into separate methods.